ribcesoftware/Converter/README.md

 2) Improve the processing algorithm for MS Word files and, possibly, escape from the *Microsoft.Office.Interop* component dependency.

+3) Improve the stability & quality of Adobe PDF files conversion.

-3) You can also help us with the server part of the project.
+4) You can also help us with the server part of the project.
 To do this, you will need programming skills in PHP/MySQL.

 For all inquiries please mail to contact@ribce.com